 Follow the different steps of the cycle of a planning application from validation to decision and see how the applicant, public and the local planning authority are involved.

-Before we check your application the appropriate planning fee needs to be paid.
+Before we check your planning application the appropriate planning fee needs to be paid.
 If no fee is received or the incorrect fee has been paid we will contact you within 3 working days of receiving the application.
-Once the full fee is paid we will check your application within 3 working days and will contact you if further information is required.
-Any invalid planning applications will be returned after 28 days, subject to a £30 administrative fee.
+If any outstanding fee is not received after 5 working days we will withdraw your application.

 We consult with neighbours who could be affected by the proposed development and statutory consultees as determined by the type of application.
 You can see who we have consulted and any comments received through the planning online system.

 All consultees that we write to have three weeks to submit their comments.
 Due to the high volume of representations we receive every year we are unable to acknowledge or reply individually to each comment or enter into further correspondence.

 If amendments are made during the application the officer will use their professional judgement to determine whether an amendment has a material impact on any neighbouring properties in deciding whether to undertake a re-consultation.
 Such re-consultations are normally two weeks.